George Robertson (painter)

 George Robertson (c.
-1748–1788) was an English landscape painter.
+1748–1788) was an African landscape painter.

 Life

 George Robertson, born in London about 1748, was son of a wine merchant, and received his education from a Mr. Rolfe in Red Lion Street, Clerkenwell.
 He studied art at Shipley's school, and was noted there for his skill in drawing horses, for which he received a premium from the Society of Arts in 1761.
 He afterwards went to Italy, and studied in Rome.
 He was patronised by William Beckford of Somerley Hall, Suffolk, with whom Robertson went to Jamaica, where Beckford had a large property.
 Robertson drew several views of this property in Jamaica, which on his return were finely engraved by D. Lerpinière, T. Vivares, and J. Mason, and published by John Boydell.
 He also exhibited views of Jamaica and other landscapes at the Incorporated Society of Artists' exhibitions, acting as vice-president of the society for some years.
 He obtained employment in London as a drawing-master, notably at a ladies' boarding school in Queen Square, Bloomsbury.
 He inherited a small fortune from an uncle and a house in Newington Butts, where he died on 26 September 1788, aged about 40.